nylas/nylas-mail/CONTRIBUTING.md

   that in the commit body (not the subject).
 Itemize the major semantic changes that happened.
 - Read "[How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)" if you haven't already (but don't be too prescriptivist about it!)

-# Building

-Once you've checked out N1 and run `script/bootstrap`, you can create a packaged version of the application by running `script/build`.
-Note that the builds available at [https://nylas.com/N1](https://nylas.com/N1) include licensed fonts, sounds, and other improvements.
-If you're just looking to run N1, you should download it there!

 # Running Against Open Source Sync Engine